Third-party app patching for Intune. In your tenant, not theirs.

 Programmatic API access

 Full REST API with JWT Bearer auth (Entra ID app registrations).
-Upload custom MSIs from your CI/CD pipeline, trigger WinGet update detection from a CVE feed, pull deployment status into your monitoring dashboard.
+Upload custom MSIs from your CI/CD pipeline, trigger update detection from a CVE feed, pull deployment status into your monitoring dashboard.
 Documented at docs.powerstacks.com with PowerShell examples.

 Coming soon